StevenLooman/sw5-jacoco-reporter/README.md

 ### 1 Compile the modules

 To be able to determine which lines were hit during the tests, it is required to compile the modules to jars files, found in the `libs/` directory of the product.
-This is required for the JaCoCO agent which is used later on.
+This is required for the JaCoCo agent which is used later on.

 You can compile to jar files by calling the method `sw:sw_product.compile_all_modules()` of your product(s).
 This will result in a `libs/` directory contaning a jar for each module.
 E.g.,